upsun/devcenter/dev/content/posts/master-regex-presentation.md

 type: post
 #################################
 # Update the title
-title: "Master regex: From basics to advanced pattern matching - Presentation"
+title: "Master regex: From basics to advanced pattern matching"

 # Replace if you have a good image.
 # Images are not used (yet) on individual pages, only on lists of articles.
-image: /images/red-background.webp
+image: /images/regex.webp

 # Define this value if listing an external blog post not written within this site.
 link: "https://upsun.com/blog/master-regex-presentation/"